kubernetes/community/contributors/design-proposals/pod-preset.md

 #### Validations

-In order for the Pod Injection Policy to be valid it must fulfill the following constraints:
+In order for the Pod Preset to be valid it must fulfill the following constraints:

 - The `Selector` field must be defined.
 This is how we know which pods